viict/media_monitor/README.md

 > This app started as a study on Windows C++ API's.
 > The goal is to enhance this with other functionalities that requires audio/media API's in Windows.

+## Windows Defender False Positive

+As a opensource and non-funded project I don't have funds to do code signing and due to that this project relies on Microsoft whitelisting protocol.

+Under each release there will be an attached VirusTotal scan pointing to the current GitHub release executable.

+> An alternative for the false positives is to download the source code and build it locally.

 ## AI usage

 Code is not written by AI and it has been used as guidance and overall project management, like: